caffeine-devops/Random_Guides/static_ip/README.md

 > [!note]
 > Be sure to update the interface names (`wlp2s0`,`ens18`, etc) to match your system.
 Use the `ip a` or `ifconfig` or `networkctl` command to list the interface.
-> Also update any relevant details that I have highlighted with the comments
+> Also, update any relevant details that I have highlighted with the comments.

 ## Step 3: Apply the Configuration